wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	Privacy levels can be configured for data source to determine whether data can be shared between sources.
 Setting each data source as **Organizational** allows them to share data, if necessary.
-Note that Private data sources can never be shared with other data sources.
+Private data sources can never be shared with other data sources.
 It doesn't mean that Private data cannot be shared; it means that the Power Query engine cannot share data between the sources.